Gaslighting is emotional manipulation that leaves its victims confused and despondent as they question their sanity.

 Imagine yourself in a long-term relationship in which you once felt loved and respected by your partner.

 Over time, however, things gradually changed.
-As your partner made fun or your parenting skills, ridiculed your ability to do simple things around the house, and questioned your memory, you eventually started to wonder if something was seriously wrong with you.
+As your partner made fun of your parenting skills, ridiculed your ability to do simple things around the house, and questioned your memory, you eventually started to wonder if something was seriously wrong with you.

-When you mentioned feeling hurt by such comments, your partner would laugh and tell you to “grow up!”
+When you mentioned feeling hurt by such comments, your partner would laugh and tell you to “grow up.”
 And when your children were pulled into the manipulations, you also saw your relationships with them deteriorating.

 The consequences of the chronic stress of gaslighting might also result in health problems and reduced work performance.
 Clearly, gaslighting is no joke; it erodes multiple facets of psychosocial health, often leaving its victims with major depression, anxiety disorders, and even suicidality (Sarkis, 2018).